LastAncientOne/Beverages_Long_Term_Investment/README.md

 ### Tin Hang

 ## Disclaimer
-## 🔴 This is not a financial advisor.
-Please conduct your own research.
-Do not use this code for investing or trading in the stock market.
-However, if you are interested in the stock market, you should read books on investment, trading, the stock market, and finance.
-Consult a professional investment advisor before making any investment decisions.
-This is for educational purposes.
+## 🔴 This is not financial advice.
+Please conduct your own research and do not use this code for investing or trading in the stock market.
+However, if you are interested in the stock market, it is recommended that you read books on investment, trading, the stock market, and finance.
+It is always advisable to consult a professional investment advisor before making any investment decisions.
+Remember, this information is provided for educational purposes only.